Finite Volume Graph Network(FVGN): Predicting unsteady incompressible fluid dynamics with finite volume informed neural network: Method Effectiveness Verification

-In this section, we mainly compare the differences between the forward process message passing methods of FVGN and MGN and mainly show the details of the secondary message passing process proposed in this research.
+In this section, we mainly compare the efficiency differences between the message-passing methods in the forward process of FVGN and MeshGraphNets and mainly show the details of the twice-message aggregating process proposed in this research.

-As seen in Figure \ref{FVGN-foward-process}, FVGN incorporates an additional operation, "Integrate to center," compared to MeshGraphnet.
+As seen in Fig.\ref{FVGN-foward-process}, FVGN incorporates an additional operation, "Integrate to center," compared to MeshGraphNets(Fig.\ref{meshgraphnet-forward-process}).
 We refer to this process as the Spatial Integration Layer (abbreviated as SIL).
-The introduction of the SIL layer significantly enhances the model's performance, and we conduct ablation experiments in Section \ref{ablgation} to verify its effectiveness.
+The introduction of the SIL layer significantly enhances the model's performance, and we conduct ablation experiments in Sec.\ref{tab: hybrid dataset result comparison} to verify its effectiveness.
 Furthermore, the inclusion of the SIL layer inevitably increases the model's time complexity; however, this increase is acceptable when implemented on a GPU.
-The time complexity of the SIL layer implemented on a CPU can be expressed as O(V+3E), which approximates O(n).
-Nonetheless, on a GPU, this time complexity becomes O(1) during ideally situation, as the SIL layer only involves multiplying each edge's flux by the current edge's area normal vector and summing the results.
-The computation for each edge in every grid cell is executed simultaneously on a GPU.
-Therefore, the forward-time consumption of our model compared to MeshGraphNet experiences virtually increase linearly.
+The time complexity of the SIL layer implemented on a CPU can be expressed as O(2N+3N), which approximates O(n).
+Nonetheless, on a GPU, this time complexity becomes O(1) during an ideal situation, as the SIL layer only involves multiplying each face's flux by the current surface vector and summing the results.
+The computation for each face in every control volume is executed simultaneously on a GPU.
+Therefore, the forward-time consumption of our model compared to MeshGraphNets experiences virtually increases linearly.